 After receiving my PR I checked my eligibility to use the Autogates on the Immigration website: https://imigresen-online.imi.gov.my/mdac/egate

-Hopefully I just need to be manually stamped out and back in to Malaysia, and that I will then be able to use the Autogates on subsequent trips.
+However, on my next overseas trip I was able to enter Malaysia using the Autogates, so possibly I just needed to be manually stamped out and back in to Malaysia before I could use the Autogates on subsequent trips.

 QR code system for Immigration clearance